maiskt/hackathon.github.io/docs/06-Bank.md

 * Yes
 * No

-Note:

-* ACTIVE_BANK_AIRTIME questions are not available for 2013 and 2014 surveys.

 ## R_NOBANK
 Reason why people do not register bank account in their name applies to respondent's situation: